-The principal or designee shall have the authority to suspend students temporarily.
-Such suspension may be for a associate superintendent and the building principal, may exclude or expel a student from school for violation of the policies, rules or regulations of the school district or for documented cases of misconduct detrimental to the best interest of the school district.
+The School Board of Education, upon the recommendation of the superintendent or designee in consultation with the director of elementary or secondary education and the building principal, may exclude or expel a student from school for violation of the policies, rules or regulations of the school district or for documented cases of misconduct detrimental to the best interest of the school district.
 The Board may exclude or expel any incorrigible child or any child whose presence in school may be injurious to the health of other students or to the welfare of the school.
 Exclusion is defined as a student being excluded from regular attendance for a period determined by the board with an alternative educational program being provided by the district.
 Expulsion is defined as a board decision to deny a student any educational program (except as required by law) for a determinate period of time.